-Nosara is a small beach town that’s also known as one of Costa Rica’s best surf and yoga towns.
-Thanks to its wellness-minded vibe, beautiful beaches and vivid sunsets, Nosara was the most relaxing area I visited during my trip to Costa Rica.
+Nosara is a small beach town renowned as one of Costa Rica’s best surf and yoga towns.

-I spent a few days in Nosara and here, I share practical tips on taking a trip there.
+I spent a relaxing trip in Nosara, and here, I share great things to do and tips to optimize your itinerary.
 This post covers:

-- ⭐️ Great things to see and do
+- ⭐️ Top things to do in Nosara

 - 🚙 How to get around

 Planning a trip?
 Here’s what to know about Costa Rica.

 Disclosure: Lists By Lukiih is readers-supported.
 If you buy through an affiliate link on this post, I may earn a small commission.
 Thanks!